gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 Keep in mind that research has shown that users avoid reading long text, so keep your information minimal, and to the point and avoid using legal jargon.

 This page usually resides on the GOV.CY portal.

+### Sign in

+If the service requires users to sign in, choose to use the [Ariadni CY-Login](https://dsf.dmrid.gov.cy/2022/06/08/ariadni-cy-login-specifications/){rel="noreferrer noopener" target="_blank"} whenever possible to do so.

 ### One thing at a time